getloom/loom/CONTRIBUTING.md

 [@feltjs](https://github.com/feltjs) makes most decisions in private, but we are planning to develop open community-driven processes soon.
-Our code is open source, so we publish it as we write it, and [the license](LICENSE) is permissive, so you can do whatever you wish with the code.
+Our code is open source, so we publish it as we write it, and [the license](LICENSE) is permissive, so you can do whatever you wish with it.
 See also our [GOVERNANCE.md](GOVERNANCE.md) and [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).